forseti-security/forseti-security/_docs/quickstarts/explain/index.md

 ---
 # {{ page.title }}

-This quickstart describes how to set up IAM Explain.
+This quickstart describes how to set up IAM Explain and get started.
 IAM Explain is a client-server based application that helps administrators, auditors, and users of Google Cloud to understand, test, develop and debug Cloud Identity and Access Management (Cloud IAM) policies.
-It can enumerate access by resource, member, role or permission, answer why a principal has access on a certain resource, or offer possible strategies for how to grant access.
+It can enumerate access by resource, member, role or permission and answer why a principal has access on a certain resource, or offer possible strategies for how to grant access.
 In the latest version, IAM Explain is functional complete without a Forseti deployment (see below for steps).